artsy/eigen/docs/developing_a_feature.md

 For very small features (like adding a single new label to a view) we simply open a pull request.

-For bigger features that will take longer than a sprint, we put development behind a **feature flags** in order to be able to test our work without making our progress work visible to our users.
-This way we can the flag off and on and thoroughly test it before releasing it.
+For bigger features that will take longer than a sprint, we put development behind a **feature flags** in order to be able to test our work without making our in-progress work visible to our users.
+This way we can toggle the flag off and on and thoroughly test the feature before releasing it.

 ## Contents